Tuple and Sequence operations

 As seen before, the print() function can accept zero or more values separated by a comma.
 Here's a portion of the documentation as a refresher:

 You can write your own functions to accept arbitrary number of arguments as well.
-The packing syntax is similar to the sequence unpacking examples seen earlier in the chapter.
+The packing syntax is similar to the sequence unpacking examples seen earlier.
 A * prefix to an argument name will allow it to accept zero or more values.
 Such an argument will be packed as a tuple data type and it should always be specified after positional arguments (if any).
 Idiomatically, args is used as the variable name.
 Here's an example:

 >>> def many(a, *args):